Billy Slater: Personal life

 Slater lives in Melbourne with his wife, Nicole Slater (née Rose).
-They were married in Cairns in November 2009 and have two children, a daughter, Tyla Rose and a son, Jake.
+They were married in Cairns in November 2009 and have two children, a daughter, and a son.

 Slater participated in the television show Australia's Greatest Athlete and was the winner for both Season 1 (broadcast on Channel 9) and Season 2 (on Channel 7) against a diverse range of athletes such as Olympic gold medalist Steve Hooker, ironman Ky Hurst and V8 Supercar champions Jamie Whincup and Craig Lowndes.

 A regular contributor to Canterbury Junior Football Club in Melbourne, Slater also frequently gives up his time to help other Junior Sport Programs around Australia.